Virgula0/project-zero/README.md

 **List of Ranged Weapons:**

 - **Pistol**:
   - Firing Rate: Medium

 - **Assault Rifle**:
   - Firing Rate: High

 ##### Melee Weapons:
 Melee weapons are effective only at close range, don’t require ammunition, and can parry enemy melee attacks with [Left Click].
 **Parry mechanic:** Timing is key.
-If you successfully parry, the enemy becomes stunned for a short period, than if you swing again in that period and the enemy gets hit, it dies.
+If you successfully parry, the enemy becomes stunned for a short period, then if you swing again in that period and the enemy gets hit, it dies.

 **List of Melee Weapons:**

 - **Sword**:
   - Range: Low
   - Swing Speed: Medium

 #### Secondary Weapons:
 Secondary weapons are items activated with [Q].

 - **Teleport**:
   - Effect: Teleports the player to the cursor’s position
   - Charges: 3 (Not Rechargeable)

 ### Levels:
 Levels are handcrafted and consist of multiple areas (scenes).
 Each area contains enemies that patrol predefined paths or guard specific points.
-Weapons and equipment spawn in special objects called **E-Boxes*.
+Weapons and equipment spawn in special objects called **E-Boxes**.
 The player begins at one end of the map, and the exit is located on the opposite side.
-The exit unlocks when all enemies of the scene are killed.
-If the player dies before reaching the exit, the level resets, and all equipment is lost.Eweapons that have a blue background are primary weapons, weapons that have orange background are secondaries.
+The exit unlocks when all enemies in the scene are killed.
+If the player dies before reaching the exit, the level resets, and all equipment is lost.
+Weapons that have a blue background are primary weapons, and weapons that have an orange background are secondary.

-### Enemies movements:
+### Enemies' movements:

 - **Patrol Movement**